 Docker is a technology stack for running things in virtualized environments.
-In KBC, we use a limited set of Docker features.
+In Keboola Connection (KBC), we use a limited set of Docker features.
 Their description follows.
 For a full technical description of Docker, consult its official documentation.

 At first sight, Docker is similar to other virtualization technologies (such as VMware or VirtualBox).
-However, there are some fundamental differences.
-The main difference is that Docker runs only virtualized applications, not the entire OS.
+However, there are some fundamental differences, the main one being that Docker runs only virtualized applications, not the entire OS.

 Docker has Docker Images and Docker Containers.
 To create a Docker image, create a Dockerfile.
 Dockerfiles contain instructions on how the Docker image should be built, and this represents the environment (OS + modifications) in which an application runs.

 When you run an image (start an application in it), a Docker container is created.
-The container is a sandbox isolated from the image itself and cannot make permanent changes to it; this is very important (and maybe somewhat surprising).
+The container is a sandbox isolated from the image itself and cannot make permanent changes to it.
+Maybe somewhat surprising, this is very important.
 When you run the image again (and create a new container), it won’t be affected in any way by the previous container.
 The Docker image is therefore stateless and acts as a template.
 The state is stored only in the container.

 Docker Images are created by executing the instructions written in a Dockerfile.
 It is a simple text file consisting mostly of shell commands which must be executed to prepare the application for running.
 Docker images can be based on other images.
 So if you need minor modification to a system, you do not have to build the whole thing from scratch.
 If you want Images to be reused, push your Dockerfile to a Docker registry.
 The registries (Dockerhub, Quay) will build the image; anyone interested in using it can download it.
 AWS ECR is a private repository and has no build triggers.
 You need to push the images manually or using a deploy script in your CI pipeline.

 Docker image names are based on the following scheme:

 registry-name/account-name/image-name:tag where registry-name

 and account-name can sometimes be omitted.
 For example, you can refer to a Docker hello-world image as:

 docker.io refers to the Docker Hub registry,